Chapter 1 - Aster

 “I’ll be glad to have cost them their wagers, then,” Aster replied while he helped Phaea hoist the carcass of the flamestag onto their sled.

-As they embarked on their trek back to Karipos, they continued to discuss logistics for the next day and make other small talk, both avoiding any further mention of the growing dangers of the world.
+As they embarked on the trek back to Karipos, Aster continued to discuss logistics for the next day and make other small talk.
+Phaea elbowed him for once again carrying less than a quarter of the load she was from their haul while she was the one dragging the sled across root and rock.
+He and his sister avoided any further mention of the growing dangers of the world.

 ✹✹✹

 At his gesture, the palisades collapsed and marble walls grew to replace them.
 The village expanded, his home replaced with a tower standing over the rest of the houses like a tree surrounded by grass.
 Flying to the top of the tower, he took his customary seat upon the throne of his dreamscape.
-As he pondered what new adventure to conjure, he noticed that, through the roof of his tower, the stars shone.
+As he pondered what new adventure to conjure, his gaze flicked up.
+Through the roof of his tower, the stars shone.

 When he focused on them, the world flipped to night.
-The shining lights moved far faster than the stars usually did as he gazed upon them, and before he even realized it, he found himself standing in a dark empty space, surrounded on all sides by constellations both foreign and familiar.
-His attention was drawn to a constellation of an ominous tree, a winged figure that filled him with hope, and, then, out of the corner of his eye, he spotted another silhouette.
-Focusing on it, it was as if the distance between him and the new figure vanished, and he was suddenly standing face to face with himself.
-Or, at least, someone resembling himself.
+The shining lights moved far faster than the stars usually did as he gazed upon them, and he swayed with disorientation as he found himself standing in a dark empty space, surrounded on all sides by constellations both foreign and familiar.
+There was a constellation of a massive tree whispering its dominance into the night; a winged figure that filled him with hope, and, out of the corner of his eye, there was a silhouette.
+Focusing on it, it was as if the distance between him and the new figure vanished, and he was standing face to face with himself.
 The person before him mirrored his confused expression, the raise of his hand, and the scratching of his head.
-It was as if he was looking in a mirror, but what he saw wasn’t quite him.
+It was like looking in a mirror, but what he saw wasn’t quite… him.

 “What in all the realms am I looking at?”
 Aster wondered aloud.
-He felt his heart race.
+His heart beat.
+The stars around him rippled to the rhythm, each pulse sending a wave through the world and ringing in his ears.
 He was used to being in control.
 He was not used to seeing things conjured into his dreams that he himself had not imagined.
-How did he get here?
-Where did this mirror of him come from, and why did it seem to be just a little bit better than him in every forsaken way?
+How did he get there?
+Where did this mirrored self come from, and why did it seem to be a little bit better than him in every forsaken way?

-He had enough waking reminders of his insecurities, and it was cruel for his dreams to do so as well.
-As he gaped, the reflection began to fade.
-Just as it began to reach a transparency that let the stars behind shine through, he reached out and found himself yelling “Wait!”
+He had enough waking reminders of his insecurities, and it was cruel for his dreams to prickle his mind as well.
+Aster’s brows knit and his mouth fell open in wordless complaint; the reflection meanwhile smiled playfully and began to fade.
+As it reached a transparency that let the stars behind shine through, he reached out.
+“Wait!”

-His finger touched the finger of the reflection, who had also reached out in the same gesture.
-Suddenly, he felt overwhelmed with sensation.
+His finger touched the finger of the reflection, who had also reached out in the same gesture, a smile still on its face.
+He felt overwhelmed with sensation.
 His body felt heavy, as if his blood was turning to stone in his veins.
-His thoughts were overcome and disrupted as he desperately clung to a sense of self, and he suddenly felt not just weaker than his normal dream self, but weaker than his waking self.
+His thoughts were overcome and disrupted as he desperately clung to a sense of self.
 He panicked.

-Aster’s dream body began to erupt with light and dissolve into specs of light nearly indistinguishable from the stars around him.
+Aster’s dream body erupted with light and dissolved into motes nearly indistinguishable from the stars around him.
 His eyes unraveled and his mind bled fear into his dreaming world.

 Aster jolted awake only to find his body unresponsive.
 He tried to lift an arm, but it just laid by his side limply.
-His body was covered in sweat, and every single one of his muscles hurt as if he’d pushed it beyond its limits.
+His body was covered in sweat, and every muscle hurt as if pushed beyond the limits of even a thrice blessed champion.
 Stranger still, his eyes ached.

-He tried to scream, but couldn’t even make a sound.
-After thirty seconds that felt like thirty days, and with a groan of effort, he managed to sit upright and swing his legs off his bed.
-As he staggered to the doorway, he saw his sister Phaea in the small courtyard in the center of their home.
+He tried to scream, but couldn’t make a sound.
+After thirty seconds that stretched like thirty days, and with a groan of effort, he rolled off his bed entirely, thudding to the floor in a cocoon of blankets.
+With effort worthy of the mightiest giants of legend, he got to his feet.
+He staggered to the doorway; Phaea stood in the small courtyard in the center of their home.

-Phaea yawned as she looked at him, confusion passing suddenly over her face.
-She looked him over once again, brows furrowing as her mouth attempted to form more words than could be spoken at once.
+She yawned as she looked at him, confusion slowly warping her face.
+She looked him over once again, brows furrowing deeply as her mouth attempted to form more words than could be spoken at once.